lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 Sneak and Show
 : ~ Sylwester Strużyna

 I've known Sylwester for a couple of years.
-Once a dedicated Infect player, nowadays, he migrated towards `Show and Tell` strategies.
-I faced and defeated him recently in our FNMs, and I had my `Disruptor Flute`s ready in the sideboard, so I felt good about the matchup.
+Once a dedicated Infect player, nowadays, he migrated towards <mtg-card>Show and Tell</mtg-card> strategies.
+I faced and defeated him recently in our FNMs, and I had my <mtg-card>Disruptor Flute</mtg-card>s ready in the sideboard, so I felt good about the matchup.

 ##### Game 1

 I lost the die roll.
-However, I managed to T1 Saga into `Pithing Needle` naming `Sneak Attack` after his T1 that consisted of a land and two `Lotus Petal`s.
-Saga, paired with some other fast mana (can't remember if it was `Ancient Tomb` or some artifact-based mana) created constructs, found `Lavaspur Boots` and swung for lethal.
+However, I managed to T1 Saga into <mtg-card>Pithing Needle</mtg-card> naming <mtg-card>Sneak Attack</mtg-card> after his T1 that consisted of a land and two <mtg-card>Lotus Petal</mtg-card>s.
+Saga, paired with some other fast mana (can't remember if it was <mtg-card>Ancient Tomb</mtg-card> or some artifact-based mana) created constructs, found <mtg-card>Lavaspur Boots</mtg-card> and swung for lethal.

 - [x] Game 1: Win